 Duodenal atresia is a condition in which the first part of the small bowel (the duodenum) has not developed properly.
 It is not open and cannot allow the passage of stomach contents.

-The cause of duodenal atresia is unknown, but it is thought to result from problems during an embryo's development in which the duodenum does not normally change from a solid to a tube-like structure.
+The cause of duodenal atresia is unknown.
+It is thought to result from problems during an embryo's development, in which the duodenum does not change from a solid to a tube-like structure, as it normally would.